dominodatalab/cucu/CONTRIBUTING.md

    ls report/index.html
    ```

-## Cucu Debugging
+## Debugging cucu
-Here's some options
+Here's some options:
 1. drop into an ipdb debugger on failure using the cucu run `-i` argument
 2. add a `breakpoint()` call to python code to drop into an ipdb debugger
 3. configure VSCode secret sauce